- Is there a difference between Persian and Farsi?

-Languages usually have two sets of names that for the ease of explanation, I refer to them as internal name and external name.
-An internal name (endonym, local name) is the name used by its native speakers and external names (exonym, foreign name) are what the speakers of other languages use to call it.
-For example, Germans call their language Deutsch but it is known as German in English, as allemand in French and as tedesco in Italian.
-“Deutsch” is the internal name.
-"German”, “allemand” and “tedesco” are some of the external names for “Deutsch”.
+Languages generally have two sets of names: internal and external.
+The internal name, which is technically called “endonym”, is the name used by its native speakers.
+External names (exonyms) are used by the speakers of other languages.
+For example, Germans call their language “Deutsch” but it is known as “German” in English, as “allemand” in French and as “tedesco” in Italian.
+“Deutsch” is the internal name of the language.
+“German”, “allemand” and “tedesco” are some of the external names for “Deutsch”.

-The same is true of Persian.
-Its internal name is Farsi but it is known as Persian in English, as persan in French, as persiano in Italian, as Farsça in Turkish, etc. In recent decades, many Persian speakers have immigrated to Western countries.
+The same is true of Persian language.
+Its internal name is “Farsi” but it is known as “Persian” in English, as “persan” in French, as “persiano” in Italian, etc. In recent decades, many Persian speakers have immigrated to Western countries.
 Many of them do not know their language has “external” names in the western part of the world and simply use “Farsi”, the name that is natural to them.

-Using “Farsi” is not always due to ignorance but I do not discuss about it here because whether it is unintentional or otherwise, the point stands: saying, for example, “I learn Farsi” is like saying “I learn Deutsch”.
+Using “Farsi” is not always due to ignorance.
+However, whether it is unintentional or otherwise, the point stands: saying, for example, “I learn Farsi” is like saying “I learn Deutsch”.
 That is not how these languages have been called in English and are known to English speakers.
 “Farsi” does not connote any historical or cultural background.
-In English, it is "Persian” Magi, “Persian” carpet, “Persian” cat, … and of course, “Persian” language.
+In English, it has been “Persian” Magi, “Persian” carpet, “Persian” cat, … and of course, “Persian” language.

 Persian has official status in Iran, Afghanistan and Tajikistan.
 Thanks to its long and rich literary heritage, written Persian and its literary form in particular, is the same in all Persian-speaking countries.
 Tajiks and Afghans cherish the works of Ferdowsi, Rumi, Hafez, … just as Iranians do.
 We are historically and culturally one nation.

-This universal naming convention is not completely received (mainly for political reasons).
-Native speakers refer to their language as "Persian", but officials call it Dari in Afghanistan and Tajik in Tajikistan.
-There is no mention of "Persian" in these names.
-As though what they speak in Afghanistan and Tajikistan is not Persian.
+This universal naming convention is not completely received, mainly for political reasons.
+Native speakers refer to their language as “Farsi”, but officials call it “Dari” in Afghanistan and “Tajik” in Tajikistan.
+There is no mention of “Farsi” in these names as though what they speak in Afghanistan and Tajikistan is not Persian.

-Dari is a historical attribute and is not exclusively applicable to the varieties of Persian in Afghanistan.
+“Dari” is a historical attribute and is not exclusively applicable to the varieties of Persian spoken in Afghanistan.
 Its use dates back to the ninth century, when both Middle Persian and New Persian coexisted.
-Middle Persian was locally called Pahlavi and New Persian was called Dari.
-That is to say, all modern forms of Persian are counted "Dari”, and not just Afghan Persian.
+Middle Persian was locally called “Pahlavi” and New Persian was called “Dari”.
+That is to say, all the modern forms of Persian are actually “Dari”, and not just Afghan Persian.